 As a teenager, I was convinced I would find my stories as a voyeur seated on a bar stool in a seedy part of town.
 In fact, it is my family and those close to me who have broadened my perspective as a human being and provided grist for my musings.
 My sons: Greg, Chad, Jason, David, and Chuck, and my step-sons, Matt and Justin have led me down roads I never knew existed.
 And my husband, Charles, a criminal defense attorney, has shared stories that no one in a bar would dare speak out loud for fear of being overheard.

-I write about edges, about times when circumstances that challenge the status quo reach a critical mass which compels many people to shift their perception, often leaving some clinging to the "old world" and others exploring an unknown landscape -- often leaving both groups struggling to gain control.
+I write about edges, about times when circumstances that challenge the status quo reach a critical mass which compels many people to shift their perception, causing some to cling to their "old world" and others exploring an unknown landscape--often leaving both groups struggling to gain control.

-My process includes asking specific questions: What would Sally do?
-Where should this take place?
+My process includes asking specific questions: What would Sally or Mike do should this take place?
 What does my character want?
+What does my character fear.
 And then, going into the meditative state where images appear on the screen of my mind.
-I lie down, close my eyes, ask the question--then watch and listen.
+I lie down, close my eyes, ask the question--then watch and I listen.
 I open my eyes, sit at my desk, and record what I have experienced.

 Writers who inform my story-making ventures include Plato and his notions of archetype; Dicken's; the Grimm Brothers; Rabadranath Tagore; Shakespeare; Andre Dubus III; John Steinbeck and Archibald McLeish.

 As a writer, I force myself to look inside and to be brave enough to be honest.
 Am I congruent?
 What do I need to change in order to achieve the self-transformation I seek?
-I realize many of my faults live in the shadow and that they may only reveal themselves gradually.
+I realize many of my faults live in my own shadow and that those faults may only reveal themselves gradually.
 But, only when I try to unmask the truth of who I am and who I might be, can I ask the same of my characters.